 What should I do if I suspect the nursing home is neglecting my loved one?

-If you suspect your loved one is the victim of neglect or abuse, make sure you ensure their safety first.
-Report the neglect to the nursing home’s supervisor and then remove your loved one from the facility, if necessary.
+If you suspect your loved one is the victim of neglect or abuse, the most important thing to do is make sure their safety and well-being is not being compromised.
+Report the neglect to the nursing home’s supervisor or administrator immediately.
+If necessary, remove your loved one from the facility and seek medical attention for them if needed.